7 Fun-Filled Practice Ideas

 Encouraging words from family members help make practice time enjoyable.
 Try phrases such as “standing ovation,” “bravo,” or even something humorous like “my ears are smiling.”
 Similar to cheering on players in a baseball game, encouraging words remind musicians not to give up when it’s hard.
-This month, we’ll have encouragement stickers available at lessons to help parents share encouraging phrases with their musicians.
+Saying the words out loud works great, but you can also write encouraging words at the top of the music to continue the visual encouragement each time the music is played.
 Try it out and see how much fun it is!

 Weekly “Star” Sessions

 To give practice sessions a new look, try scheduling “home concerts” and inviting family members to be the audience.
 These concerts not only add a fun dimension to practice time, but also provide a great way to spend family time together.
 For a fun twist, you could share the concerts by FaceTime with relatives who live out of state.